less-morose/less-morose.github.io/_posts/2025-08-14-SOAR+SIEMAutomationProject.md

 A culimination of many of these problems that I did not have prior experience with, and a lack of organization for both the main project and figuring out how to format the static site because I did not fully understand the scope of the project, made it a bit of an arduous process to go through.
 I actually almost gave up halfway and three-quarters of the way and had to take mini-breaks to avoid burnout.

 I will say this was very insightful.
-It makes me want to research how to reverse engineer malware, develop YARA rules and how to enrich those personal databases, tuning and configuring rules in the context of proper incident response and for SOC Analysts, and makes me want to create an on-prem home lab with a focus on switches, or simulating with cisco packet tracer.
+It makes me want to research how to reverse engineer malware, develop YARA rules and how to enrich those personal databases, tuning and configuring rules in the context of proper incident response and for SOC Analysts, and makes me want to create an on-prem home lab with a focus on switches, or lsimulating with cisco packet tracer.
 This also made me more confident in navigating unknown topics and breaking down complex ideas into something more digestible.
 An underrated portion of these projects, is the determination and ability to not give up, and how documentation of these projects in a somewhat-coherent manner really helps with learning the content.

 Thank you for reading.